eduk8s-tests/lab-tkg-aws-installer/workshop/content/04-run-the-installer-ui.md

 ![](images/tkg-installer-ui.png)

-The browser based web interface provides three choices as to where a TKG cluster can be installed.
+The browser based web interface provides three choices as to where the management cluster can be installed.
 These are:

 * VMware vSphere
 * AWS EC2